Introduction

 After logging in, the user sees this very clear and simple welcome page:

-In the pie chart surrounding the net TMI figure, the light and dark blue pie chart elements represent the proportions of the estimated TMI figure which are state and workplace pensions.
+In the pie chart surrounding the net MERIT figure, the light and dark blue pie chart elements represent the proportions of the MERIT figure which are state and workplace pensions.

-The key aim has been to show an easily understandable presentation of expected net TMI (which is the key piece of information about their total pensions most Dutch users most want to know).
+The key aim has been to show an easily understandable presentation of a net MERIT figure (which is the key piece of information about their total pensions most Dutch users most want to know).

 BLANK